kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

     - Resource limits
     - Pod & container metrics
 - Windows Server 2019 is the only Windows operating system we will support at GA timeframe.
 Note above that the host operating system version and the container base image need to match.
 This is a Windows limitation and not one created by sig-windows.
-- Customers can deploy a hybrid cluster, with Windows and Linux compute nodes side-by-side and schedule Docker containers on both operating systems.
+- Customers can deploy a heterogeneous cluster, with Windows and Linux compute nodes side-by-side and schedule Docker containers on both operating systems.
 Of course, Windows Server containers have to be scheduled on Windows and Linux containers on Linux
 - Pod networking with [Azure-CNI](https://github.com/Azure/azure-container-networking/blob/master/docs/cni.md), [OVN-Kubernetes](https://github.com/openvswitch/ovn-kubernetes), [two CNI meta-plugins](https://github.com/containernetworking/plugins), [Flannel (VXLAN and Host-Gateway)](https://github.com/coreos/flannel)
 - Dockershim CRI
 - Many<sup id="a1">[1]</sup> of the e2e conformance tests when run with [alternate Windows-based images](https://hub.docker.com/r/e2eteam/) which are being moved to [kubernetes-sigs/windows-testing](https://www.github.com/kubernetes-sigs/windows-testing)